mdditt2000/eks-anywhere/user-guides/type-lb/README.md

 # EKS-Anywhere with CIS Validation using Service Type LoadBalancer

 Amazon EKS Anywhere (EKS-A) is a Kubernetes installer based on and used by Amazon Elastic Kubernetes Service (EKS) to create reliable and secure Kubernetes clusters.
-This user-guide is created to document and validate F5 BIG-IP and F5 CIS integration with Amazon EKS Anywhere.
+This user-guide is created to document and validate F5 BIG-IP and F5 CIS + NGINX integration with Amazon EKS Anywhere.
+More information on [EKS Anywhere](https://aws.amazon.com/eks/eks-anywhere/)

 A service of type LoadBalancer is the simplest and the fastest way to expose a service inside a EKS Anywhere cluster to the external world.
 All you need to-do is specify the service type as type=LoadBalancer in the service definition.